jchip/mcpu/packages/mcpu-cli/README.md

 > **Universal MCP gateway for any AI agent - Zero upfront tokens, unlimited servers**

-MCPU enables ANY AI agent to use MCP servers, even without native MCP SDK integration.
+MCPU enables AI agents with a Bash tool to use MCP servers, even without native MCP SDK integration.
 It compresses schemas by 97%\* and provides on-demand discovery of unlimited MCP servers with zero upfront token cost.

+**Requirements:** The AI agent must have a Bash tool that supports:

+- Running background processes (`command &` or `run_in_background: true`)
+- Executing shell commands and reading their output

+Currently tested with: **Claude Code**

 \*Example: The Playwright MCP server alone requires ~14,000 tokens upfront for its schema.
 MCPU reduces this to just a few hundred tokens of instructions.